Approved by the Committee on Licensure on December 10, 2024

 Issue

-ASCE, as the recognized leader of the civil engineering profession, has identified the need for licensed civil engineers who serve in responsible charge to attain aptitude in their chosen civil engineering specialty area(s) that goes beyond what licensure requires.
-A post-PE credential will serve to identify those civil engineers competent to serve in responsible charge in the various sub-disciplines of civil engineering.
-Sub-discipline credentialling will protect and advance the health, safety, and welfare of the public.
+ASCE, as the recognized leader of the civil engineering profession, has identified the need for licensed civil engineers who serve in responsible charge to attain knowledge aptitude in their chosen civil engineering specialty area(s) that goes beyond what licensure requires.
+An advanced credential in addition to licensure will serve to identify those civil engineers competent to serve in responsible charge in the various specialty areas of civil engineering.
+Specialty area credentialling in addition to licensure will protect and advance the health, safety, and welfare of the public.

 ASCE Policy Statement 524